ibm-cloud-docs/vmwaresolutions/vmonic/faq_esxi.md

 You must re-enable root access for subsequent automation operations.
 For example, when you add or remove file shares, or when you install add-on services such as Zerto.

+## Can I use OS reload on the ESXi servers in my vCenter Server instance?
+{: #faq_esxi-OS-reload}
+{: faq}

+The [OS reload feature](/docs/bare-metal?topic=bare-metal-reloading-the-os) cannot be used for the vCenter Server ESXi servers.
+By using OS (operating system) reload, the ESXi servers are returned to a previous state before the ESXi servers were added to vCenter Server and to the active directory domain by the automated configuration.

+The OS reload deletes the automated configuration of vCenter Server and that configuration cannot be restored.

 ## How do I place a host in maintenance mode?
 {: #faq_esxi-maint-mode}
 {: faq}